drshahizan/software-engineering/project/documentation/std/sec02/alpha/readme.md

    staff and students will be necessary to ensure they can effectively utilize the system.
 This may include preparing training materials and allocating trainers or experts to conduct the training sessions.

 6. Time and Budget: Sufficient time and budget allocation will be crucial to ensure the successful completion of the project.
-This includes defining project milestones, estimating development and testing efforts, and monitoring progress to meet the targeted timeline and budget.
+This includes defining the project milestones, estimating development and testing efforts, and monitoring progress to meet the targeted timeline and budget.

 By allocating the necessary resources, both in terms of human resources, hardware, software tools, user feedback, documentation, and training, the KTDI College room rental system project can be effectively executed, ensuring the development of a robust and user-friendly web-based system.